Iris wattii: Cultivation

 It is hardy to between USDA Zone 8 and 10.
 It is also hardy to European Zone H4.
-It may survive mild winters or endure light frosts, with temperatures as low as −16C °, especially if the plants have been mulched.

-It is not hardy in northern climates, it should therefore be grown in a greenhouse, or a cold Alpine house.
+It may survive mild winters or endure light frosts, with temperatures as low as −16 °C, especially if the plants have been mulched.
+It is not hardy in northern climates, and should be grown in a greenhouse, or a cold Alpine house.

-It should be grown in well-drained, light rich (containing humus) soils.
-It can tolerate neutral or acidic soils (PH levels between 6.5 – 7.8).

 It prefers positions between full sun and partial shade.
 But does not like (exposed sites – prone to high winds, due to the height of the plant).
+It may live for approximately 10 years.

+It should be grown in well-drained, light rich (containing humus) soils.
+It can tolerate neutral or acidic soils (pH levels between 6.1–7.8).
 It has average water needs during the growing season.
-It will not tolerate standing water, also wet or damp conditions during the winter may cause the root to rot.
+It will not tolerate standing water.
+Wet or damp conditions during winter also may cause the root to rot.

 It can be grown in a mixed flower border, for cut flowers, or in 'naturalised' clumps.
 It can be also grown in containers, in sheltered positions.
+Some iris growers suggest that the stems are 'staked' (to stop the tall stems flopping over).
 It can be affected by slugs and snails.

-Some iris growers suggest that the stems are 'staked' (to stop the tall stems flopping over).

-It may live for approximately 10 years.